Introduction to High-Performance Computing: Setup

 cd workshops_hands-on/Introduction_HPC

-If are not familiar with these commands, do not worry, you are actually in the right class.
+If you are unfamiliar with these commands, do not worry; you are in the right class and will learn all these commands and how to use them.
 These and many other commands will be the topic of the material that follows.